kiewic/PowerBI-WaffleChart/Visual/Locale.md

 both the Category Data and the Measure Data are defined in the capabilities.json file as 'displayName'.

-#How to localize capabilities
+# How to localize capabilities

 First add a display name key to every display name you want to localize in your capabilities.
 In this example:

 ![Adding Display Name Keys](../images/displayNameKey.png)

-Then add a directory called 'stringResources', this directory will contain all your different string resource files based on the locales you want your visual to support.
+Then add a directory called `stringResources`, this directory will contain all your different string resource files based on the locales you want your visual to support.
 Under this directory you'll need to add a JSON file for every locale you want to support that contains the locale information and the localized strings values for every displayNameKey you want to replace.

 In our example, lets say we want to support Arabic and Hebrew.